Climate change politics issues actors and debates

 About this course

-This course aims to analyze climate change in depth by looking at the political, economic, and social processes at work that produce ineffective governance of the issue.
+This course aims to analyze climate change in Turkey in depth by looking at the political, economic, and social processes at work that produce ineffective governance of the issue.
 First, we will cover basic concepts and definitions to understand the issue at hand and how it can be studied.
-Next, actors and arenas at the international, national, and local levels will be studied by building their links.
-Emphasis will be put on the transnational climate movement- namely, the Climate Justice Movement- and local climate mobilizations in various parts of the world.
-We will discuss global climate policy making by examining the UNFCC, COPs, and associated agreements.
+Next we will study how actors and on the local level in Turkey relate to the actors and arenas at the international level, and how the climate justice movement in Turkey compares to others around the world.
+In the last part of the course we will discuss global climate policy making by examining the UNFCC, COPs, and associated agreements.
 Finally, the course will show that climate change is a political, economic, and social issue that reproduces and exacerbates social inequalities and injustices.
-We will explore possible alternative efforts in Turkey and beyond under the rubric of “climate justice” that aim to tackle these injustices and inequalities while addressing the climate crisis.
+We will explore possible alternative efforts in Turkey under the rubric of “climate justice” that aim to tackle these injustices and inequalities while addressing the climate crisis.

 What you'll learn

-- an analysis of the processes, mechanisms, and dynamics of climate change politics at the global, national and local levels.
+3. an analysis of the processes, mechanisms, and dynamics of climate change politics in Turkey within an international context.

-- the roles of civil society actors ranging from NGOs to social movements focusing on climate change.
+4. the roles of civil society actors ranging from NGOs to social movements in Turkey focusing on climate change.

 A full outline of the course syllabus can be found here.